ZaraKhan1252/SPINS_MSSD_Summer_Project_2023/README.md

         file.write(str(item) + '\n')
 ```

-#another .txt file creator.
+another .txt file creator.
 To be fair, I could've just kept one that couldve been used over and over again - but this kinda kept my thoughts in order for when I created csv files and in what order.
 But this just creates one .txt file where all the log_-10_p_values are stored in their respective region index.

-#The 12th block of code is just to check the motion data with a histogram - yolo.
+The 12th block of code is just to check the motion data with a histogram - yolo.
 Not what's important in thy project tho.
 Hence why she is commented out.

-#OKAY SO - IT'S PLSC TIME
+# OKAY SO - IT'S PLSC TIME

-# 4) So basically my PLSC code is found here: /projects/zkhan/proj1/R_code/SPINS_NEW_R_CODE/NEW_plsc.Rmd
+4) So basically my PLSC code is found here: /projects/zkhan/proj1/R_code/SPINS_NEW_R_CODE/NEW_plsc.Rmd

-#I had coded and used versions: R/4.1.0 and rstudio/1.4.1717
+I had coded and used versions: R/4.1.0 and rstudio/1.4.1717

-# This was taken from Julia's code and adapted wtih csv's needed for PLSC.
+This was taken from Julia's code and adapted wtih csv's needed for PLSC.
 Nothing was drastically changed and the lines of code have been commented

-#For this project, we had found Latent Variable 1 to be stable and significant to be included within the analysis.
+For this project, we had found Latent Variable 1 to be stable and significant to be included within the analysis.
 All code should work up until you reach "Important Brain Connection contributors for LV3 /n original connections valence weighted by contributions" .
 I only focused on LV1, so if you scroll down to "Important Brain Connection contributors for LV1 /n original connections valence weighted by contributions" - some lines of code work here as I transitioned from R to Jupyter Notebook again.

-# 5) THE MAJOR SWITCHAROO
+5) THE MAJOR SWITCHAROO
-# To find the top ten positive and negative loadings, I needed to send a csv of the variable "Cx_conn" to Jupyter Notebook.
+To find the top ten positive and negative loadings, I needed to send a csv of the variable "Cx_conn" to Jupyter Notebook.
 This csv can be found here:  /projects/zkhan/proj1/R_code/SPINS_NEW_R_CODE/NEW_SPINS_output_file.csv

-#After sending this file onto Jupyter Notebook, I used the code called "fixing_file_for_brain_plot_in_r_backup.ipynb" found within this folder: /scratch/project_1/random_backup/NEW_SPINS_output_file.csv.
+After sending this file onto Jupyter Notebook, I used the code called "fixing_file_for_brain_plot_in_r_backup.ipynb" found within this folder: /scratch/project_1/random_backup/NEW_SPINS_output_file.csv.

-#Make sure that the Cx_conn csv is within the same directory as the python code.
+Make sure that the Cx_conn csv is within the same directory as the python code.

-#The code block below is basically what was used to amplify the values, you need a csv with ROIS, area, network all filled in and then an "r" column filled with 0's so that it can be replaced by the first column of the Cx_conn csv in the "file" variable below.
+The code block below is basically what was used to amplify the values, you need a csv with ROIS, area, network all filled in and then an "r" column filled with 0's so that it can be replaced by the first column of the Cx_conn csv in the "file" variable below.
 ```{r setup, include=FALSE}
 file = pd.read_csv('NEW_SPINS_output_file.csv')
 plsc_brain = pd.read_csv('NEW_rs_conn_LV1_correct_with_zeros.csv')